 The Europe Song is yours to sing, play, remix or sample as you wish.
-Our “Various Europeans” version is just one way to do it.
+Our “Various Europeans” version is one way to do it.
 If you like our version, then make it better.
 If you hate our version, then make it better.
-It was designed in three parts (Side A, B and C) so that each can develop a life of its own.
-The song is free to use with attribution (#TheEuropeSong).* My Q&A below explains why.
+It was designed in three parts (Side A, B and C) so that each can take on a life of its own.
+The music is free to use with attribution (#TheEuropeSong).* See my My Q&A below.

 There are 12 stars in the video.